-3.6 Summary of the rating changes
+3.5 Summary of the rating changes

-Exhibit 2 shows the market assessment evolution from last year to date by summarizing the total number of improvements and deteriorations in various assessment categories for the analyzed markets.
-The number of changes is lower compared to last year with six improvements and four deteriorations.
-Most of the changes were due to the changes in Foreign Room Level followed by the ratings changes related to Trading.
+Exhibit 2 shows the market assessment evolution, from last year to date, by summarizing the total number of improvements and deteriorations in various assessment categories for the analyzed markets.
+The number of changes is higher, compared to last year, with 11 improvements and 15 deteriorations.
+Most of the changes were due to the changes in Clearing and Settlement followed by the ratings changes related to Capital Flow Restriction Level.